Our Board members are hugely committed volunteers whose work is the basis of much of our activity.

 Rebecca is an accountant and a long-standing environmental and human rights campaigner, with a role in many campaigning organisations, including the Campaign against Climate Change, Biofuelwatch, Amnesty International UK and ShareAction.

 She read Mathematics at Oxford and has an MBA with voluntary sector and finance specialisation from the Open University.
-Rebecca is a member of Hinde Street Methodist Church in London.
+Rebecca is a member of Hinde Street Methodist Church in London and serves in a voluntary capacity as Operation Noah’s treasurer.

 Martin Poulsom